Sanguine: Visual Analysis for Patient Blood Management: Discussion and Limitations

-\paragraph{Data Integrity.} As described in Section~\ref{sec:feedback}, the integrity of some of the data was questioned when we presented Sanguine to clinicians.
-We have yet to determine the source of the problem, but a tool like Sanguine can make the clinical team aware of deficiencies in the data collection process.
-However, this problem indicated that it will be important for Sanguine to provide a better annotation system, enabling PBM experts and clinicians to pinpoint problems.
+\paragraph{Data Integrity.} As described in previous section, the integrity of some of the data was questioned when we presented Sanguine to clinicians, which led to the identification of a problem in how the database was populated.
+A tool like Sanguine can make the clinical team aware of deficiencies in the data collection process.
+However, this problem indicated that it will be important for Sanguine to provide a better annotation system or even more innovative techniques to record these disagreements with the data, enabling PBM experts and clinicians to pinpoint and communicate these problems.

-\paragraph{Data Integration.}The dataset we used to develop Sanguine is static and deidentified; however, the deidentification procedures are not certified and, hence, we cannot show certain data fields in this paper.
-Since we query the data directly from the Enterprise Data Warehouse through SQL queries, and the data types were not altered during deidentification, we expect a smooth transition from deidentified dataset to the original dataset for clinical use.
+\paragraph{Data Integration.} The dataset we used to develop Sanguine is static and deidentified; however, the deidentification procedures are not certified and, hence, we cannot show certain data fields in this paper.
+Since we query the data directly from the data warehouse of the University of Utah Hospital through SQL queries, and the data types were not altered during deidentification, we expect a smooth transition from deidentified dataset to the original dataset for clinical use.